-\end{proof} \begin{remark} There are alternative approaches for the $\Gamma$-liminf part of the proof if we assume that the measure $\nu$ is $d$-Ahflors regular, since we may use the Hölder regularity of the landscape function and its consequences (in particular the bound on the diameter of basins in terms of their masses) that are established in \Cref{sec:landscape}.
+as desired. \qedhere \end{enumerate} \end{proof} \begin{remark} There are alternative approaches for the $\Gamma-\liminf$ part of the proof if we assume that the measure $\nu$ is $d$-Ahlfors regular (see \labelcref{eq:ahlfors}), since we may use the Hölder regularity of the landscape function and its consequences (in particular the bound on the diameter of basins in terms of their masses) that are established in \Cref{sec:landscape}.
 Indeed, we may use directly the outer measures $E_N$ defined for every Borel set $A$ by